Reputation Management for Law Firms

 If you receive a negative review, you need to thoughtfully and carefully respond to it or the former client’s feedback.
 Avoid addressing factual allegations, since doing so adds credence to the claims and can also potentially violate client confidentiality.
 Avoid expressing anger and instead provide a brief empathetic response.
 Clients want to be heard, especially when they did not have a positive experience or feel that the service they received was subpar.
 Tactfully contact them to discuss their concerns.
 Lastly, counteract the negative review by encouraging other clients to leave positive reviews on the website.

-It is clear that ORM is not just for lawyers that have problems to manage, but for all lawyers including who want to establish a positive online image.
-Oamii, is Florida’s top digital marketing agency for law firms.
+It is clear that ORM is not just for lawyers that have problems to manage, but for all lawyers including those who want to establish a positive online image.
+Oamii is Florida’s top digital marketing agency for law firms.
 We understand how to stay ahead of the pack because that is what we do every day, and we have a roster of law firm clients to demonstrate our success.
 We provide expert Reputation Management services so you can focus on your firm.